How to Use Fill Handle in Excel (All You Need to Know)

 Initial entry for filling years

-• Now select both of the cells and drag them down to get the years.
+• Select both cells and drag them down to get the years.

 Filling years in Excel using fill handle

 There are keyboard shortcuts to fill values- Ctrl+D and Ctrl+R to fill down and right.
-This only works when we are filling up a formula or copying a cell.
 The method doesn’t work for filling up a series.

 For example, there is a formula in cell D6 in the following image dividing the value of cell B6 by C6.
 We want to fill the formula up to cell D9.